Websoft9Archive/ansible-rocketmq/docs/stack-accounts.md

 * RocketMQ administrator username: `admin`
 * RocketMQ administrator password: Get it form the file of your server */credentials/password.txt*
-  > If there no password.txt exist, the administrator password is `admin`

-## MySQL

-* MySQL administrator username: `root`
-* MySQL administrator password: Get it from the file of your server */credentials/password.txt*

 ## Linux